How do you make a simple bath bomb?

 DIY Bath Bombs 1 cup baking soda.
 1/2 cup citric acid.
 1/2 cup epsom salt.
 1/2 cup cornstarch. coloring pigment optional.
 2 1/2 tablespoons almond oil or melted coconut oil.
 3/4 tablespoon water.
 12-15 drops essential oil.

-What ingredients do you need to make bath bombs?
+What are the ingredients to make a bath bomb?

 Bath bomb ingredients 8 oz baking soda.
 4 oz Epsom salt.
 4 oz corn starch.
 4 oz citric acid.
 Large bowl.
 Whisk.
 Biodegradable glitter or dried flower petals (optional) 2.5 tablespoons coconut oil (or any other veggie oil).